Poland saves the result but loses the image

 With 1-1 on the scoreboard at half-time, Iceland hit the pitch hard in the second half and Poland almost without a break scored the second through Brynjar Bjarnason, who took advantage of a defensive imbalance after a set piece shot.

-Poland, except for an appearance by Lewandowski, who had to go down to collect balls in the center of the field, and small pills from Tymoteusz Puchacz on the left, hardly showed anything positive.
+Poland, except for an appearance by Lewandowski, who had to go down to collect balls in midfield, and small pills from Tymoteusz Puchacz on the left, barely showed anything positive.

 Sousa then tried to revitalize his attack with the departure of Jozwiak, an expert in revolutionizing matches, in place of the shutdown Swierczok.
 It worked.
-Swiderski, who took the field for Lewandowski, saved the honor at the last gasp.
-Although they drew in the 88th minute, Poland showed too many shortcomings before the start of the Euro.
+Swiderski, who took the field for Lewandowski, saved honor at last gasp.
+Although they tied in the 88th minute, Poland showed too many shortcomings before the start of the Euro.